Sty-ven/first_tryout/README.md

 The project includes a CI/CD pipeline that:

-1. Lints and tests the code
+1. Lints and tests the code with Poetry
 2. Builds and pushes the Docker image (on main branch)
 3. Deploys to production (placeholder for actual deployment)